pasindu-gamarachchi/fulhaus-aptitude-test/README.md

 ### Notes
 * The model was trained outside the Flask app and loaded into the Docker container
 * I could not get the CI/CD pipeline functioning, the goal was to build and push a new image to DockerHub for every commit to the master branch.
-* The CI/CD pipeline could be setup to push an image to a container registry such as Azure AKS, and the image can be used with an orchestration tool such as Kubernetes to deploy the Flask as a Service.
+* The CI/CD pipeline could be setup to push an image to a container registry such as Azure AKS, and the image can be used with an orchestration tool such as Kubernetes to deploy the Flask app as a Service.

 ### Suggested System Design